mathew-perez/osticket-prereqs/README.md

 To start, open up these download files [here](https://drive.google.com/drive/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6).

 Download PHP Mananger and rewrite module from the google drive.
-Then open up the file in the Downloads folder and install the application.
+Then open up the file in the Downloads folder and install the applications.

 <p></p>